 - Public policy makers

-The Association values its member representatives and staff, views collaboration and diversity as essential to its success, exercises leadership within and beyond the library profession, provides learning opportunities and resources for member representatives and their staff, and operates responsibly and transparently.
+The Association values its member representatives and staff; views collaboration, diversity, and inclusion as essential to its success; exercises leadership within and beyond the library profession; provides learning opportunities and resources for member representatives and their staff; and operates responsibly and transparently.
 As such, ARL adheres to the following guiding principles: